-Marsabit is renowned as the habitat of one of the most regal of antelopes, the greater kudu.
-On the other side of the spectrum, the tiny Suni antelope can sometimes be spotted dashing off into the undergrowth.
+Marsabit renowned as the habitat of one of the most regal of antelopes, the greater kudu.
+On the other side of the spectrum, the tiny Suni antelope spotted dashing off into the undergrowth.
 Other forest antelopes to look out for are three species of duiker: the common, red, and grey duiker.
 The park also shelters the rare Peters’ gazelle (a local species of Grant’s gazelle).

-Marsabit can be visited throughout the year, but the best wildlife viewing is in the Dry season from June to September.
+Marsabit visited throughout the year, but the best wildlife viewing is in the Dry season from June to September.
 At this time, the vegetation is less thick and animals congregate around the crater lakes.
 April is the wettest month and wildlife viewing can be difficult at this time.

 Marsabit is a birder’s paradise.
 It has almost 500 species recorded, including 52 different raptors – the rarest of which is the bearded vulture (lammergeyer).
 The crater lakes are great to spot many waders.